polkaulfield/lol-for-linux-installer/README.md

 - Extract the files
 - Double-click 'lol-for-linux-installer.py' and install the game or manage your already existent install.

+## Arch Linux based distributions installation:
+- In the folder where the `PKGBUILD`file is located run `makepkg -si` in a terminal.

 ### Python Script features:
 - You can choose where to install the game and also the region you are going to play
 - It installs wine-ge-lol with FSYNC/FUTEX2 support enabled by default for better CPU performance